Ahmad-R-Altawafsheh/Ahmad-R-Altawafsheh/README.md

 ---

 ## 🏗️ The Engineering Bridge: From Soil to Code
 I am a Software Engineer with a rigorous analytical mindset forged in **Geotechnical Engineering**.
 Having contributed to national infrastructure projects valued at **35M JOD**, I bring a disciplined approach to software development.
-I believe that a system's architecture is its foundation; I apply the same precision used in structural engineering to build robust, scalable, and high-performance Backend systems.
+I believe that a system's architecture is its foundation. **In Geotechnical Engineering, we mitigate risks before building; in Software, I apply the same logic through Unit Testing and Clean Architecture.**

+---

+## 🎯 Current Focus
+- 🚀 Deepening my knowledge in **Microservices Architecture**.
+- 🧠 Solving Daily Challenges in **Data Structures & Algorithms**.
+- 📖 Learning more about **System Design Principles**.

 ---